Constructing and Signing Transactions - Taproot

 In let input = TxIn {...} we are instantiating the input for the transaction we are constructing Inside the TxIn struct we are setting the following fields:

-• previous_output is the outpoint of the dummy UTXO we are spending; it is a OutPoint type.
+• previous_output is the outpoint of the dummy UTXO we are spending; it has the OutPoint type.

-• script_sig is the script code required to spend an output; it is a ScriptBuf type.
+• script_sig is the script code required to spend an output; it has the ScriptBuf type.
 We are instantiating a new empty script with ScriptBuf::new().

-• sequence is the sequence number; it is a Sequence type.
+• sequence is the sequence number; it has the Sequence type.
 We are using the ENABLE_RBF_NO_LOCKTIME constant.

-• witness is the witness stack; it is a Witness type.
+• witness is the witness stack; has the Witness type.
 We are using the default method to create an empty witness that will be filled in later after signing.
 This is possible because Witness implements the Default trait.

 In let spend = TxOut {...} we are instantiating the spend output.
 Inside the TxOut struct we are setting the following fields:

-• value is the amount we are spending; it is a u64 type.
+• value is the amount we are assigning to be spendable by given script_pubkey; it has the Amount type.
 We are using the const SPEND_AMOUNT that we defined earlier.

 • script_pubkey is the script code required to spend a P2TR output; it is a ScriptBuf type.
 We are using the script_pubkey method to generate the script pubkey from the receivers address.
 This will lock the output to the receiver's address.